 The sum of internal and external disk storage on an XT3 6U server cannot exceed 40 TB.
-This limit will be reached with 60 disks of 900 GB.

 RAID Level: 3

 The video RAID uses striping process across 5 or 6 disk drives.
 The video and audio data is striped over the first 4 or 5 drives while the parity information is saved on the fifth or sixth drive.